megaconfidence/confidence.sh/content/blog/project-gigabit-benchmarks-and-lessons-learned/index.md

 {{< tweet user="megaconfidence" id="1616764148704067584" >}}

 Superb, now we’re above the gigabit limit at 1.73Gb/s, which is 70% of my network's max bandwidth.
 It’s not quite at 100%, but I’m pleased with the results for now and I’ll be making more tweaks in the coming months to get as close as possible to 2.5Gb/s.
 I stumbled into a forum that suggested enabling jumbo frames on and overclocking the Pi to reach the desired 2.5Gb/s speed.
 I’m yet to set it up but feel free to take a look [here](https://forums.raspberrypi.com/viewtopic.php?t=278985#p1787271) if you’re interested.

+Happy to let you know that this upgrade also impacted my internet speed.
+What more can a guy ask for:

+{{< tweet user="megaconfidence" id="1629418465294536704" >}}

 ## Lessons Learned